Superuser666-Sigil/SigilDERG-Custom-MCP/docs/CHATGPT_SETUP.md

 This guide shows you how to configure your Sigil MCP server with ChatGPT using Developer Mode and a custom connector.

+Semantic search now stores embeddings in a LanceDB vector store at `~/.sigil_index/lancedb/` (or your configured index path).
+If you're upgrading from a build that used the SQLite `embeddings` table, rebuild vectors once and drop the old table to keep ChatGPT results consistent: `python rebuild_indexes.py` then `sqlite3 ~/.sigil_index/repos.db "DROP TABLE IF EXISTS embeddings;"`.

 ## Prerequisites

 - ChatGPT Plus subscription